Certificate in Healthcare Interpreting (Non-Credit)

-RIT/NTID announces the non-credit "Certificate in Healthcare Interpreting" (CHI) program for 2020-2021.
-The program is a blended format consisting of a consolidated, week-long face-to-face classroom experience and online learning components.
+RIT/NTID announces the non-credit "Certificate in Healthcare Interpreting" (CHI) program for 2021-2022.
+The program is taught exclusively online and will run from September 2021 – May 2022.
 CHI provides specialized professional development to ASL/English interpreters in the area of healthcare interpreting, and employs innovative teaching by nationally recognized healthcare experts combined with practical application within healthcare environments.

 Develop an understanding of basic healthcare systems, various venues where medical/psychiatric care is provided, common diagnosis and treatments, institutional hierarchy and the roles and responsibilities of healthcare personnel.

 Develop an understanding of state and federal regulations regarding healthcare settings (e.g. liability, Department of Health regulations, HIPAA, ADA, hospital policies) and its impact on interpreters (external demands/interpersonal demands).

 Examine common human diseases from a systematic approach including etiology, diagnosis, prognosis and treatment.